yonatanbashan/PyAudioSynth/README.md

 # PyAudioSynth

-This is a Python audio synthesizer by Yonatan Bashan The synthesizer is non-interactive, i.e. it plays pre-written notes.
+This is a Python audio synthesizer by Yonatan Bashan.

+The synthesizer is non-interactive, i.e. it plays pre-written notes.

 The available sound features are:

-  Waveforms: Sine, Square, and Triangle.
+* Waveforms: Sine, Square, and Triangle.
 Triangle waveform is adjustable to be between pure triangle to sawtooth
-  Modulations: FM modulations are available to sine wave form, AM modulations to any waveform
+* Modulations: FM modulations are available to sine wave form, AM modulations to any waveform
-  Envelope: Envelope is available to all waveforms, with attack, decay, and two level stages as parameters
+* Envelope: Envelope is available to all waveforms, with attack, decay, and two level stages as parameters
-  Effect: Delay and noise effects are available
+* Effect: Delay and noise effects are available

 The general flow to create music using the synthesizer is as follows: